fedbiomed/fedbiomed/CONTRIBUTING.md

 You are now ready to contribute regularly to Fed-BioMed and would like to work in a more coordinated manner with other regular developers, participate to implementation effort of the new evolutions defined in the roadmap, etc. - marvelous !

-Please contact `fedbiomed-developers _at_ inria _dot_ fr` and share your GitHub user name to receive your invitation for Fed-BioMed GitHub organization as well as the registration to the developer mailing lists, the invitation to the developers team's Discord server.
+Please contact `fedbiomed-developers _at_ inria _dot_ fr` and share your GitHub user name to receive your invitation for Fed-BioMed GitHub repository as well as the registration to the developer mailing lists, the invitation to the developers team's Discord server, an invitation to the developers team's shared files zone.
 Please feel free to ask for a meeting on Discord to meet Fed-BioMed developers, to explain your interests in the framework and envisaged contributions, to ask questions, etc.

 ## Fed-BioMed community path